named-data-ndnSIM/ndnSIM/docs/source/helpers.rst

    .. code-block:: c++

-      // Create helper for the consumer generating Interests with constant rate ndn::AppHelper consumerHelper ("ns3::ndn::ConsumerCbr");
+      // Create helper for the consumer generating Interests with constant rate AppHelper consumerHelper("ns3::ndn::ConsumerCbr");

 * Assign prefix on which application operates (either generating Interests using this name or satisfying Interests for this name) using :ndnsim:`AppHelper::SetPrefix`:

    .. code-block:: c++

-      consumerHelper.SetPrefix (prefix);
+      consumerHelper.SetPrefix(prefix);

 * Assign application-specific attributes using :ndnsim:`AppHelper::SetAttribute`:

    .. code-block:: c++

       // Set frequency parameter
-      consumerHelper.SetAttribute ("Frequency", StringValue ("10")); // 10 interests a second
+      consumerHelper.SetAttribute("Frequency", StringValue ("10")); // 10 interests a second

 * Install application on one or more nodes: